Melissamij/nomade-dreamer-blog/_drafts/boutique-hotel-belajar.md

 #### SUITE

-Large beautiful room, they thought of all details ( usb charger next to the bed), storage for your clothing, light blocking curtains ...&nbsp;
+Large beautiful room, they thought of all details ( usb charger next to the bed), storage for your clothing, light blocking curtains …&nbsp;

 The bathroom look like an open one but it's closed.
 Stunning is all I have to say.&nbsp;